talhatahir/thetalhatahir/data/blog/javascript-patterns-stoyan-stefanov.md

 **When you have multiple words in a variable or a function name, it’s a good idea to follow a convention as to how the words will be separated.
 A common convention is to use the so-called camel case.
 Following the camel case convention, you type the words in lowercase, only capitalizing the first letter in each word.
 For your constructors, you can use upper camel case, as in MyConstructor(), and for function and method names, you can use lower camel case, as in myFunction(), calculateArea() and getFirstName().**

-Use camelCase for functions and for constructor, use Pascal Case.
+Use camelCase for functions and for constructors, use Pascal Case.
 The main thing is to keep things consistent so there is a pattern seen in how you are naming your variables and functions.

 **there is no way to define constants in JavaScript (although there are some built-in such as Number.MAX_VALUE), so developers have adopted the convention of using all-caps for naming variables that shouldn’t change values during the life of the program, like: // precious constants, please don't touch var PI = 3.14,**